Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Relaxed Regularization

-We have also implemented an SEQL network that uses a relaxed form of $L_0$ regularization for neural networks introduced by \cite{Louizos2017}.
+We have also implemented an EQL network that uses a relaxed form of $L_0$ regularization for neural networks introduced by \cite{Louizos2017}.
 We briefly review the details here, but refer the reader to \cite{Louizos2017} for more details.

 The weights $\mathbf{W}$ of the neural network are reparameterized as

 where ideally each element of $\mathbf{z}$, $z_{j,k}$, is a binary ``gate", $z_{j,k}\in\{0,1\}$.
 However, this is not differentiable and so we allow $z_{j,k}$ to be a stochastic variable drawn from the hard concrete distribution: